The Game of Cycles for Grids and Select Theta Graphs: Lines and Basic Line Interactions

 Hence, the parity of unmarkable edges for the whole path is $((p + 1 \mod 2) + 1) \mod 2 = p \mod 2$.
 Therefore, the parity of unmarkable edges is unchanged from that of an interaction with two explicit signals.

 \textbf{Case 2: Two implicit signals}

-Since there are two implicit signals, then there is already two unmarkable edges, the primary edges that are giving the implicit signals.
-Consider the smaller path which excludes the primary edges.
+Since there are two implicit signals, there are two unmarkable primary edges.
+Consider the smaller path which excludes these primary edges.
 This smaller path has an interaction in which both of the signals are explicit, and the parity of the number of unmarkable edges is $p \mod 2$.
 This is because we know the secondary edges adjacent to the unmarkable primary edges have the opposite signal than that given by the primary edges, but since the signal is switched on both sides, there will be the same parity of unmarkable edges on this smaller path.

 So, the parity of unmarkable edges for the whole path is $((p \mod 2) + 2) \mod 2 = p \mod 2$.
 Therefore, the parity of unmarkable edges is unchanged from that of an interaction with two explicit signals.